indianajson/visual-encounters/README.md

 ## Features

 - Mod files are included with the tool for easily updating your server with the necessary files (no need to visit the mod site).
+- Interface can be set between a light and dark mode.
 - Changes are saved every time in your browser so you can close the page and come back later without losing your progress (does not work in Incognito/Private browsing sessions).
 - Multiple encounters per configuration file.
 - Almost all publicly available ONB Enemy mods are included.